-CODE 14 Single Grant

-This is officially described as an exceptional needs grant.
-The Ministry of Social Scurity has replaced the former National Assistance Board and you may need to explain "a grant from the Assistance".
+CODE 18 Single Grant This is officially described as an exceptional needs grant.
+The Ministry of Social This is officially described as an exceptional needs grant.
+The Ministry of Social Security has replaced the former National Assistance Board and you may need to explain "a grant from the Assistance".
 Probe carefully for this for all income units who are not employed, whether or not they receive supplementary benefit.
 A large number of people obtain single grants, e.g. for spectacles or dentures, even though they are not normally eligible to receive supplementary benefit.
 Note also that since you are asking about a period of 12 months there will be instances of people now in work who obtained a grant at an earlier point in the year.